-Table 1: Syntax formatting conventions
+Table 1: Syntax formatting conventions ---------- -------- ------------ -------------

-Obligatory choices

-• Curly braces and vertical bars - choose only one option.

-'''

-{red | yellow | blue}

-'''

-• Curly braces and commas - choose one or more options.
-If you choose more than one, separate your choices with commas.

-'''

-{cash, check, credit}

-'''

-Optional choices

-• One item in square brackets - choose it or omit it.

-'''

-[anchovies]

-'''

-• Square brackets and vertical bars - choose none or only one.

-'''

-[beans | rice | sweet potatoes]

-'''

-• Square brackets and commas - choose none, one, or more options.
-If you choose more than one, separate your choices with commas.

-'''

-[extra cheese, avocados, sour cream]

-'''

-Repeating elements

-An ellipsis (...) means that you may repeat the last unit as many times as necessary.
-For the alter replication definition command, for example, you can list one or more columns and their datatypes for the add clause or the add searchable columns clause:

-RCL command formatting

-Command format and command batches

-RCL commands are similar to Transact-SQL® commands.
+RCL command formatting RCL commands are similar to Transact-SQL® commands.
 The following sections present the formatting rules.

-- You can break a line anywhere except in the middle of a keyword or an identifier.
-You can continue a character string on the next line by typing a backslash (\) at the end of the line. - Extra spaces are ignored, except after a backslash.
-Do not enter any spaces after a backslash. - You can enter more than one command in a batch unless otherwise instructed. - RCL commands are not transactional.
+Command format and command batches • You can break a line anywhere except in the middle of a keyword or an identifier.
+You can continue a character string on the next line by typing a backslash (\) at the end of the line. • Extra spaces are ignored, except after a backslash.
+Do not enter any spaces after a backslash. • You can enter more than one command in a batch unless otherwise instructed. • RCL commands are not transactional.
 Each command is executed independently and is not affected by the completion status of other commands in the batch.
 However, syntax errors in a command prevent Replication Server from executing subsequent commands in a batch.

-Case sensitivity

-- Keywords in RCL commands are not case sensitive.
-You can enter them in any combination of uppercase or lowercase letters. - Case sensitivity in identifiers and character data depends on the sort order that is in effect. - If you use a case-sensitive sort order such as "binary," you must enter identifiers and character data in the correct combination of uppercase and lowercase letters. - If you use a sort order that is not case sensitive, such as "nocase," you can enter identifiers and character data in any combination of uppercase or lowercase letters.
+Case sensitivity • Keywords in RCL commands are not case sensitive.
+You can enter them in any combination of uppercase or lowercase letters. • Case sensitivity in identifiers and character data depends on the sort order that is in effect. • If you use a case-sensitive sort order such as "binary," you must enter identifiers and character data in the correct combination of uppercase and lowercase letters. • If you use a sort order that is not case sensitive, such as "nocase," you can enter identifiers and character data in any combination of uppercase or lowercase letters.
+Identifiers Identifiers are names you give to servers, databases, variables, parameters, database objects, and replication objects.

-Indentifiers

-Identifiers are names you give to servers, databases, variables, parameters, database objects, and replication objects.
 Database object names include names for tables, columns, and views.
-Replication object names include names for replication definitions, subscriptions, functions, and publications.

-- Identifiers can be 1 255 bytes long (equivalent to 1 255 single-byte characters) and must begin with a letter, the @ sign, or the character.
-See "Support for longer identifiers" on page 117 for a list of identifiers that have been extended to 255 bytes. - Replication Server function parameters are the only identifiers that can begin with the @ character.
-Function parameter names can include 255 characters after the @ character. - After the first character, identifiers can include letters, digits, and the #, \$, or characters.
+Replication object names include names for replication definitions, subscriptions, functions, and publications. • Identifiers can be 1 - 255 bytes long (equivalent to 1 - 255 single-byte characters) and must begin with a letter, the @ sign, or the character.
+See "Support for longer identifiers" on page 117 of the Replication Server Administration Guide Volume 1 , for a list of identifiers that have been extended to 255 bytes. • Replication Server function parameters are the only identifiers that can begin with the @ character.
+Function parameter names can include 255 characters after the @ character.

+• After the first character, identifiers can include letters, digits, and the #, \$, or characters.
 Spaces are not allowed.

-xvi Replication Server

-Parameters in function strings

-Parameters in function strings have the same rules as identifiers, except that:
+Parameters in function Parameters in function strings have the same rules as identifiers, except that: